“There is no subject so old that something new cannot be said about it” – Dostoyevski, Diary of A Writer

 No one learns everything the first time.
 And even when learned, we sometimes lose our way and forget to follow perfectly good advice.

 2. Rather than worry if something is obvious, ask better questions

 There are many different ways to say the same basic message.
 But it’s those differences that make something funny, memorable, or moving.
 Simply rejecting something because it’s obvious (or more likely just familiar to you and your personal knowledge) denies you of the opportunity to experience those things.
 Instead, ask questions like:

 - Is there an angle offered that’s helpful?

 - Can I use what I’m learning?

 Being obvious is certainly a mistake if none of the above apply, but otherwise there is value.
-As a writer, when I’m told a reader couldn’t apply what I’d said, or the stories didn’t relate to their lives, that’s more useful criticism.
+As a writer, when I’m told a reader couldn’t apply what I wrote, or the stories didn’t relate to their lives, that’s more useful criticism.
+If they tell me of a better alternative, I can go read it and learn from it.
 But “that’s obvious” doesn’t on its own suggest I should have changed anything.